niklaushirt/cp4waiops-training/_STUFF/FROM_ZERO_TO_HERO.md

 # 4 Installing Training resources
 ---------------------------------------------------------------

-This will install resources that you will need for the configuration of AI Manager in the next chapter.
+This will install resources that you will need for the configuration of AIManager in the next chapter.

 Those are assets that typically already exist at a customer.